-The general objective of the assignment is to support MoIRD to advance preparedness and reaction measures for emergencies in the gas supply market.
-More specifically, the national legal consultant is expected to develop the draft normative act that transposes into national legislation the Regulation 2017/1938 of 25 October 2017 concerning measures to safeguard the security of gas supply.
+The general objective of the assignment is to support Ministry of Infrastructure and Regional Development (MoIRD) to advance preparedness and reaction measures for emergencies in the gas supply market.
+More specifically, the international consultant is expected to establish/update the preventive and emerging plans for the security of gas supply in line with requirements of Regulation 2017/1938.
+Additionally, an international consultant will support Regulation 2017/1938 transposition into national legislation.

-Being supervised by Programme Manager and/or Team Leader for Component 1, and in close cooperation with national RIA consultant and international consultant, and the staff of the Energy Department of the MoIRD, the national legal consultant is expected to perform the following tasks:
+Being supervised by Programme Manager and/or Team Leader for Component 1, and in close cooperation with national legal and RIA consultants, and the staff of the Energy Department of the MoIRD, the international consultant is expected to perform the following tasks: